akrav/llm-digit-audio-classifier_coding_challenge/README.md

 #### Extra Notes:
 - Cross Validation and Grid Search were implemented to evaluate and find the best model tuning.
+- Early Stopping was implemented to avoid overfitting.
 - Wav2Vec2 is a model that uses 16kHz audio data, to handle this case I convert the 8kHz input data in the preprocessing step to 16kHz and then predict

 ## 1) Setup